chgiri/banking-mcp-server/README.md

 # Banking MCP Server

-A standalone Model Context Protocol (MCP) server that exposes the [Banking FAQ Assistant](../banking-faq-assistant)'s capabilities — FAQ grounding, per-document Q&A, and document upload — to any MCP-compatible AI client (Claude Desktop, Claude Code, MCP Inspector, or a future custom agent).
+A standalone Model Context Protocol (MCP) server that exposes the [Banking AI Agent](../banking-ai-agent)'s capabilities — FAQ grounding, per-document Q&A, and document upload — to any MCP-compatible AI client (Claude Desktop, Claude Code, MCP Inspector, or a future custom agent).

 Built as a deliberately separate project from the banking assistant it wraps, calling it over its existing REST API rather than reaching into its internal Spring beans — the same way you'd wrap a real production service you didn't write yourself, or one written in a different stack entirely.

 ## What It Does

-Exposes three MCP tools, each a thin wrapper around an existing REST endpoint on the Banking FAQ Assistant:
+Exposes three MCP tools, each a thin wrapper around an existing REST endpoint on the Banking AI Agent:

 | MCP Tool | Wraps | Purpose |
 |---|---|---|